mariuswhr/DarkRP-German-Deutsch-Translation/README.md

-Finally, a fucking German translation of the latest Garry's Mod DarkRP version.
+A proper German translation without google translator, for the latest Garry's Mod DarkRP version.
-I cant stand those Google translations anymore, it's actually making me so mad.
-Just kidding (kind of) – love you, GMod devs! :D